sandberg-lab/NASC-seq/README.md

 ## Example Data

+Example data can be downloaded from: https://drive.google.com/open?id=1EeuvVTLS3HT852bl-EMljGeNwZjB5rgr.

-### Scalable data processing
+## Scalable data processing

-To facilitate rapid processing and easy implementation we suggest to run the entire pipeline on Amazon Web Services
+To facilitate rapid processing and easy implementation we suggest to run the entire pipeline on Amazon Web Services.
+We provide an Amazon Machine Image (AMI) with all code, dependencies, hg38 and example data preloaded.